kkj6235/My-Amazing-Shell/README.md

 - You may assume that bulit-in commands are not used when using the pipe; only external commands will be used for using the pipe in this PA.

+- (Added 4/2 9pm) Use the newly included `pipe` toy to test whether your implementation handles pipe properly or not.

 - Hints
   - `pipe(2)` and `dup2(2)`.
   - Implement incrementally.
 First check whether the pipe symbol exists in the tokens.
 If not, just do execute the command.
 If exists, split the tokens into two pars and feed them to **two** different processes which are connected through a pipe.